intermine/im-docs/docs/database/data-sources/custom/index.rst

       <property name="src.data.file" location="/data/go/go.obo" version="1.2.3"/>
     </source>

+You don't need to write any code to parse the OBO file, the ontology terms are created automatically.

 4. Update the Additions file
 ----------------------------------

-Update the file in the source folder called `new-source_additions.xml`.
+Update the file in the `src/main/resources` directory called `new-source_additions.xml`.
 This file details any extensions needed to the data model to store data from this source, everything else is automatically generated from the model description so this is all we need to do to add to the model.
 The file is in the same format as a complete Model description.

 To add to an existing class the contents should be similar to the example code below.
 The class name is a class already in the model, the attribute name is the name of the new field to be added and the type describes the type of data to be stored.
 In the example the `Protein` class will be extended to include a new attribute called `extraData` which will hold data as a string.